-Assessing Children and Young People under the Mental Health Act 1983 (1 day)
+Assessing Children and Young People under the Mental Health Act 1983 (1 Day)

-Mental health emergencies can be devastating and life-threatening and the long term effects of failing to provide effective mental health care in childhood is now well recognised.
-Deciding to apply to detain anyone under the Mental Health Act 1983 should never be easy but such applications are particularly difficult when it comes to healthcare professionals with regard to those under the age of 18.
+Mental health emergencies can be devastating and life-threatening and the long-term effects of failing to provide effective mental health care in childhood is now well recognised.
+Deciding to apply to detain anyone under the Mental Health Act 1983 should never be easy but such applications are particularly difficult when it comes to social workers and student social workers under the age of 18.